rabbitstack/fibratus/docs/setup/installation.md

 ### Uninstall {docsify-ignore}

-To remove Fibratus from your system, either head to the Control Panel > Programs and Features.
+To remove Fibratus from your system, head to the Control Panel > Programs and Features and start the uninstall process.
 The uninstaller will make sure to get rid of all installation data.

 ## Building from source {docsify-ignore}